HYF-Class20/agile-development-group4-hyf-redesign/planning/backlog.md

 > these are necessary for basic usability

+### Home page

+- [ ] Acceptance criteria the logo should be at the left corner of the page and the button for apply in the middle udder the logo.
 - [ ] As a user I want to see the main navigation menu at the top so that I can access different pages on the website.
-  - The navigation link with following sections The Program, Volunteer, Digitalents, About, FAQ, button for apply.
-- [ ] As a user I would like to see the Logo of Hack your future, then I can easily differentiate the website.
+- [ ] As a user the I would like to see the navigation link with following sections.The Program and Volunteer.
-- [ ] As a user I want to see the resource page, then I can find a list of online videos and tutorials.
+- [ ] As a user I want to see the the contact us section so that I can access to the contact person of the website.
 - [ ] As a user I would like to see the mentors page, then I can see a list of volunteers who are available to offer guidance and support to students.
-- [ ] As a user I want to see the success stories from previous graduates, so that...
-- I feel inspired by their journeys.
+- [ ] As a user I want to see the success stories from previous graduates, so that...I feel inspired by their journeys.
 - [ ] As a user I want to see the main section.
-- Which consists a very details of the program and the contact us sections then I can easily contact to the organization.
+Which consists a very details of the program.

-- [ ] As a user I want to see the footer section.
+- [ ] As a user I would to see FAQ section in the lower home page of the website.
-- Which consists the address, email, phone numbers and the list social medias icons like facebook, instagram.... so that I can follow and read more about the program.
+- [ ] As a user I want to see the footer section, then I can have the full address, email, phone numbers and the list social medias icons like facebook, twitter, github, linkedin.... so that I can follow and read more about the program.

+---

+### Program page

+- [ ] Acceptance criteria the logo should be at the left corner.
+- [ ] As a user I would like the same navigation links as in the home page.
+- [ ] As a user it would be interesting in accessing the main section of a program, where they can find information about the time and location of the program.
+- [ ] As a user I would to see the button for under the details of the main section.
+- [ ] As a user I want to see the section who can apply for program.
+- [ ] As a user I want to see the footer section in the program page, then I can have the full address, email, phone numbers.

+### Volunteer page

+- [ ] Acceptance criteria the logo should be at the left corner.
+- [ ] As a user I would like the same navigation links as in the home page.
+- [ ] As a user I would like to see the main section in this page the details over volunteer.
+- [ ] As a user I would like to see two buttons under the main section one for coaches and the second for mentors.

 ## Should-Haves